skypjack/entt/docs/md/meta.md

   true in case of success.<br/>
   For example, it's not possible to clear fixed size containers.

+* The `reserve` member function allows to increase the capacity of the wrapped container and returns true in case of success.<br/>
+  For example, it's not possible to increase capacity of fixed size containers.

 * The `begin` and `end` member functions return opaque iterators that is used to iterate the container directly: